 Q: Did you have the book’s contents in mind or did you discover it via research?

-NT: The philosophical outlook was very much the result of the discussions mentioned in the previous point.
-I also spent a day at Raspberry Pi Towerschatting with Eben, Carrie Anne and Ben [Editor’s Note: Eben Upton, Carrie Anne Philbin, and Ben Nuttall of the Raspberry Pi Foundation; Carrie Anne was recently elected to the PSF Board of Directors].
+NT: The philosophicaloutlookwas very much the result of the discussions mentioned in the previous point.
+I also spent a day atRaspberry Pi Towerschatting with Eben, Carrie Anne and Ben [Editor’s Note: Eben Upton, Carrie Anne Philbin, and Ben Nuttall of the Raspberry Pi Foundation; Carrie Anne was recently elected to the PSF Board of Directors].The case study in the second section is the result.
+The rest of the book just wrote itself (as it were) and I, of course, was very careful to ensure I was reporting the correct information while referencing others.

 Q: Can you tell us a bit about your background in Python in education?

 NT: I was a senior teacher.
 I also have an MA in Philosophy of Education and a PGCE (Post Graduate Certificate in Education).
 For the last 4-5 years I’ve organised the PyconUK education track: last year we had 50 teachers and 90 kids turn up.
 This year will be bigger still.
 I also founded and help to run the London Python Code Dojo where developers come together to teach and learn from each other (see: http://ntoll.org/article/how-to-run-an-awesome-code-dojo for details of what a dojo is).
 I also collaborate with teachers on an ad hoc basis - for example, tomorrow I’m at a school in Nottinghamshire to help teach teachers to teach programming.
-This will be followed by some practical workshops helping a bunch of kids take their first steps as the tame programmer in the room along with all these hopefully newly enthused teachers. ;-)
+This will be followed by some practical workshops helping a bunch of kids take their first steps as thetame programmer in the roomalong with all these hopefully newly enthused teachers. ;-)

 Q: Anything else…?